 - Empty shipper or importer owned containers and also those registered under Ottawa file or with container bank numbers, which are used to transport commercial goods to and from Canada.
 For example: shipping tanks, pallets, baskets, bins, boxes, cartons, crates, gaylords, load lock/spacers, racks, trays, totes or similar goods used to ship goods internationally.

-- Commercial goods with a value for duty not exceeding CAD $2,500.
+- Goods, other than CLVS goods, with a value for duty not exceeding the threshold.
 LVS goods are not exempt from the eManifest process.
-See "Courier LVS” definition is this section.
+See "Courier Low Value Shipment (CLVS) Program" definition is this section.

 - A cargo documented on a transport document (e.g. air waybill, bill of lading) used for a specific mode of transportation, but arrives in Canada using a different mode of transport.

-- Federal Departments or Agencies such as: Canadian Food Inspection Agency (CFIA) or Department of Foreign Affairs, Trade and Development (DFATD) etc.
+- Federal Departments or Agencies such as: Canadian Food Inspection Agency (CFIA) or Department of Global Affairs Canada (GAC).

 - A line release option allowing importers and brokers to present release documents prior to the arrival of a shipment in order to obtain release upon arrival.